Magnolia House

 Magnolia House at 442 Gorrell Street in Greensboro, North Carolina is a Victorian-Italianate-style house which was listed as Magnolia Hotel in the Green Book as a hotel for African American travelers.
 It is one of the four remaining Green Book sites in North Carolina.
-It was listed on the National Register of Historic Places in 1991 as a contributing structure to South Greensboro Historic District.
+It was listed on the National Register of Historic Places in 1991 as a contributing structure to South Greensboro Historic District and was individually listed on the National Register in 2026.

 The house is open for lunch three days a week and hosts events.

 History

 John W. and Annie Reed bought the house for $1300 when it was new in 1889.
 It was built by John Donnell Jr. at a time when white people lived in the area.
 Insurance maps show a three-story tower, and a nearby house on Pearson street has the same floor plan.
 John Reed ran a grocery store on Elm Street which experienced significant water damage from a nearby fire in 1890.
 His wife died the same year but the house remained in the family, rented to her parents Dr. Calvin and Caroline Graves, among others.

 Although he rented it for only a short time, the house was named DeButts House for Capt.
 Daniel DeButts.
 John and Nina Plott bought the house in 1914.
 It is believed that Andrew Leopold Schlosser added stonework using Mount Airy granite.
 The house experienced significant damage from the 1936 Greensboro tornado.